 Mr. Jacobsen is a cum laude graduate of the Villanova University School of Law, where he was the Managing Editor of the Villanova Law Review and was elected to the Order of the Coif.
-For the past 30 years, he has concentrated his practice in complex business and commercial litigation, including class actions on behalf of investors, consumers and victims of environmental disasters.
+For 30 years, he was in private practice, concentrating in complex business and commercial litigation, including class actions on behalf of investors, consumers and victims of environmental disasters.
 Mr. Jacobsen’s full background can be found on his website at www.Jacobsenlaw-PA.com.

 Mr. Jacobsen is also a businessman who co-owns successful businesses in the sports and entertainment industries.
 Among Mr. Jacobsen’s businesses is his ownership interest in the Wilmington Blue Rocks Professional Baseball Club, a single “A” affiliate of the Kansas City Royals who play in a 6,500 seat multi-purpose stadium adjacent to Interstate 95 in Wilmington, Delaware.

 Through his law office and sports marketing company Sports Concepts, Inc., Mr. Jacobsen provides legal advisory and consulting services to professional athletes on promotions, product endorsements, appearances and other marketing activities.
-Among Mr. Jacobsen’s clients is former Phillies All Star outfielder Shane Victorino; star Philadelphia Eagles Quarterback Michael Vick; NBA basketball legend Julius “Dr. J” Erving and other present and former notable professional athletes.
+Among Mr. Jacobsen’s clients are former Phillies All Star outfielder Shane Victorino; former Philadelphia Eagles quarterback Michael Vick; NBA basketball legend Julius “Dr. J” Erving and other present and former notable professional athletes.

 Mr. Jacobsen is active in many civic and athletic organizations in his local community.